Programme

 How the 10 months are structured

 In our 10-month cohort (2×5-month modules) programme, we support doctoral and postdoctoral researchers in moving from ad hoc GAI tool use to a personal, structured, and research-aligned integration.
+The courses are focusing on no-coding practices and are largely tool agnostic, so you can use the tools available to you or acquire access yourself, depending on your needs.

 Module 1 — Generative AI for Scientific Workflows